European Community number

 The European Community number (EC number) is a unique seven-digit identifier that was assigned to substances for regulatory purposes within the European Union by the European Commission.
 The EC Inventory comprises three individual inventories, EINECS, ELINCS and the NLP list.

 Structure

-The EC number may be written in a general form as: NNN-NNN-R, where R is a check digit and N represents integers.
+The EC number may be written in a general form as: NNN-NNN-R, where the N represents digits and R is a check digit.
 The check digit is calculated using the ISBN method.
 According to this method, the check digit R is the following sum modulo 11:

 If the remainder R is equal to 10, that combination of digits is not used for an EC number.
 To illustrate, the EC number of dexamethasone is 200-003-9.
 N1 is 2, N2 through N5 are 0, and N6 is 3.

 The remainder is 9, which is the check digit.

 There is a set of 181 ELINCS numbers (EC numbers starting with 4) for which the checksum by the above algorithm is 10 and the number has not been skipped but issued with a checksum of 1.